mzdunek93/ws_chatter/README.md

 # Installation

-Run @rails generate ws_chatter:install@ to create the initializer, migration adding status column to the user model and migration creating the message model.
+Run `rails generate ws_chatter:install` to create the initializer, migration adding status column to the user model and migration creating the message model.
 Three options are available:

 `--scope SCOPE` changes the warden scope and the user model that the authentication is performed on.
 Default: `user`